-- Automatic shutdown devices are activated: - Wellhead pressure exceeds the maximum allowable injection pressure (MAIP). - The shutdown pressure limit will be set to 1,370 psi, approximately 1% less than the proposed MAIP. - Annulus pressure indicates a loss of external or internal well containment - The emergency shutdown points of -5 or 1,500 psi are exceeded (Attachment 01: Narrative, 2024). - Note: pursuant to 40 CFR 146.94(b)(3), Vault GSL CCS Holdings LP will notify the UIC Program Director within 24 hours of any triggering of an emergency shutdown system. - Mechanical Integrity Test (MIT) identifies a loss of mechanical integrity. - Note: pursuant to 40 CFR 146.94(b)(3), Vault GSL CCS Holdings LP will notify the UIC Program Director within 24 hours of a loss of mechanical integrity that could lead to endangerment of the USDWs.
+- Automatic shutdown devices are activated: - Wellhead pressure exceeds the maximum allowable injection pressure (MAIP). - The shutdown pressure limit will be set to 1,530 psi, approximately 1% less than the proposed MAIP. - Annulus pressure indicates a loss of external or internal well containment - The emergency shutdown points of -5 or 1,500 psi are exceeded for DRG INJ1 (Attachment 01: Narrative, 2024). - The alarm points of -5 or 500 psi are exceeded for DRG OBS1. - Note: pursuant to 40 CFR 146.94(b)(3), Vault Dragon CCS LP will notify the UIC Program Director within 24 hours of any triggering of an emergency shutdown system. - Mechanical Integrity Test (MIT) identifies a loss of mechanical integrity. - Note: pursuant to 40 CFR 146.94(b)(3), Vault Dragon CCS LP will notify the UIC Program Director within 24 hours of a loss of mechanical integrity that could lead to endangerment of the USDWs.